sharing our experience with you

 Here you can find information about free anchorages (and few buoy fields), supply possibilities (food & water) and what you can see in a walking distance.

-Concessions on anchorages are changing every season so it is very difficult to keep that info 100% reliable. (we will keep improving on this)
+Concessions on anchorages are changing so it is very difficult to keep that info 100% reliable.
+We are doing our best, but it is very difficult to get official information.

 Anchorages we visited